josiahls/fast-reinforcement-learning/README.md

 `cd fast-reinforcement-learning` \
 `python setup.py install`

-## Roadmap (kind of)
+## Alpha TODO
-At the moment these are the things I personally urgently need, and then the nice things that will make this repo something akin to valuable.
-These are listed in kind of the order I am planning on executing them.
+At the moment these are the things we personally urgently need, and then the nice things that will make this repo something akin to valuable.
+These are listed in kind of the order we are planning on executing them.

 **Critical**
 - [X] MDPDataBunch: Finished to the point of being useful.
 Please reference: `tests/test_Envs`